adjontahiraj/MLGameSearchMiniMax/README.md

 # MLGameSearchMiniMax
 This is a Boxes and Grids game where I implemented the minimax algorithm with alphabeta pruning.

-README.md and MP2 Report for more info
+This was given as an assigment in our Aritficial Intelligence CS165a class and the file which I altered is file1.GUI.py in the boxes and grids directory.

+I also included my Report for this project in MP2 Report.pdf